1 9 5 0 – 1 9 5 2 (USA)

 When the show was cancelled after struggling along for a season and a half, Sinatra avoided appearing on a regular TV show for five years and mainly concentrated on guest slots on other performers’ TV shows.

 In 1957, Sinatra was convinced to try another weekly show of his own.
-By this time, however, Sinatra’s career had taken a massive turn for the better.
+However, by this time, Sinatra’s career had taken a massive turn for the better.

 He had won an Academy Award as Best Supporting Actor for his work in From Here To Eternity (1953), and the singer/actor was paid a reported $3 million by ABC to appear on their network.